BU-Spark/ml-terc-image-geolocation/README.md

 # Instructions to run the Final Pipelines

-## Build and run a docker container
+## Build and run a docker container (only for Pipeline-1 and Pipeline-2)
 - use the following command to build `docker build -t windows-on-earth .` the docker container. we need to build the code only once.
 - run the docker container using the following command `docker run -p 8080:8080 windows-on-earth`.
     ```